Tips and advice

 Not everyone is a book worm, but studies show that regular reading for pleasure at a young age leads to a happier, more fulfilling future.
-We offer a range of online courses to help build children’s reading skills through our Universal Class.
+We offer a range of free online courses to help build children’s confidence and children’s reading skills through Universal Class.

-Here’s a few links that may help you to encourage the little ones in your life to get into the reading habit.
+Here’s a few links that may help to encourage little ones in your life get into the reading habit.

 Donegal County Library Service offer a range of titles aimed at encouraging children with dyslexia to read more.
 We have a wide range of Barrington Stoke books, which have dyslexia friendly pages, fonts and colouring.
-Click on this link and type in Barrington Stoke to select and reserve a title that interests your child.
+Click on this link to select and reserve a Barrington Stoke title that interests your child.

 For more help and support visit the Dyslexia Association of Ireland website.

-Wainfest is out annual Arts and Book Festival dedicated to children where they get the opportunity to meet authors and immerse themselves in some ridiculously incredible fun.
+Wainfest is out annual Arts and Book Festival dedicated to children where they get the opportunity to meet authors and immerse themselves in arts and culture.
 They'll be too engrossed to notice they're learning. www.wainfest.ie

 Teachers and childcare providers can avail of larger loans for a longer period (40 books for 84 days) to facilitate a group learning environment.
 To avail of this, please bring a letter from the school to your local branch and complete a short application form.